awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 If you specify hibernation as the interruption behavior, you receive an interruption notice, but you do not receive a two\-minute warning because the hibernation process begins immediately\.

-### EC2 Spot Instance Interruption Warning<a name="ec2-spot-instance-interruption-warning-event"></a>
+### EC2 Spot Instance Interruption Notice<a name="ec2-spot-instance-interruption-warning-event"></a>

-When Amazon EC2 interrupts your Spot Instance, it emits an event that can be detected by Amazon CloudWatch Events\.
+When Amazon EC2 is going to interrupt your Spot Instance, it emits an event two minutes prior to the actual interruption\.
+This event can be detected by Amazon CloudWatch Events\.
 For more information, see the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.

 The following is an example of the event for Spot Instance interruption\.
 The possible values for `instance-action` are `hibernate`, `stop`, and `terminate`\.